AlexxNica/flanders/README.md

 diagnosing of SIP related issues in your VoIP stack.
 Homer has saved the day for me many times over when trying to dianose issues.
 But Homer lacks in certain areas:

 - UI - the whole user interface is hideous, with areas for drag and drop that should never be drag and drop.
-It was obviously created by a systems engineer like most open source VoIP tools.
+It was obviously created by a systems engineer like most open source VoIP tools :-)
 - Requires Sip Capture Server - In most cases, this is [Kamailio](http://www.kamailio.org/).
 This means installing 2 tools, the capture server, and Homer, which is just a web interface over a mysql database.
 (Homer does now provide its own sip capture server as well, but is still a separate install)
-- Slow - It's default MySQL setup can get super slow super fast for large call volume clusters.
-It comes to a screetching halt and crashes sometimes if you query the data the wrong way
+- Slow - It's default MySQL setup can get super slow for large call volume clusters.
+It comes to a screetching halt and crashes sometimes if you query the data the wrong way if your database is large

 ## Goals